AndrewJBateman/ionic-angular-stock-data/README.md

 * Install dependencies using `npm i`
 * API key: sign up with [FMP financial data API](https://financialmodelingprep.com) to get an API key.
 * To start the server on _localhost://8100_ type: 'ionic serve -o'
-* Run `ng build` to build the project.
+* Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## :computer: Code Examples